janosh/blog/content/posts/2018-11-02~gatsby-algolia-search/gatsby-algolia-search.md

 Now comes the actual `Search` component class.
 It starts off with a bunch of boilerplate to initialize state, define handler functions and make those trigger with event listeners.
 All they do is make the search input slide out when the user clicks a loupe icon and make it disappear again when the user clicks anywhere else or starts to scroll.

 The `render` function takes a dynamic array of `indices` passed as a prop.
+Each array item should be an object with keys `name`, `title`, `hitComp` that specifies the name of the index in your Algolia account that should be queried, the title to display aboe the results shown to the user and the component `hitComp` that renders the data returned for each match.

-This allows you to have search boxes in different places of your site query different Algolia indices.
-For example, besides your main search in the header used for finding pages and/or posts, your site might have a wiki and you want to offer your visitors a search that only displays results for that.
+Passing this `indices` array as a prop allows you to reuse the same `Search` component in differnt parts of your site and have each of them query different Algolia indices.
+As an example, besides a primary search box in the header used for finding pages and/or posts, your site might have a wiki and you want to offer your visitors a second search box that displays results only for that part of your site.

 ```jsx
 const { indices, collapse, hitsAsGrid } = this.props